 In conclusion, we express our thanks to all who helped the delegation's work and we take pride in announcing from Lima, Peru that May 14th and 15th are the International Days to Defend the Life of Abimael Guzman.

+Lima,

 Peru April 8, 1993

 Signed:

-Yuri Kochiyama, New York (Imprisoned as a child concentration camps, activist for human rig in U.S. long-time rights political prisoners) Pilar Noriega, Mexico City (Human rights attorney) Francesc Arnau, Barcelona (Attorney of the Catalan-Spain Bar) Phil Farnham, New York (International Emergency Committee to Defend the Life of Abimael Guzman) Michael Harrington, Liverpool (London IEC and translator) further information International Emergency Committee contact: I.E.C. c/o WTW 27 Old Gloucester Street, London WCIN 3XX Telex (44) (71) 482.08.53 Comite' Sol Perou B.P 24 94371 Sucy en Brie cedex, France Telex (33) (1) 49 82.60.96 STATEMENT OF THE COMMITTEE IN SUPPORT OF THE REVOLUTION IN PERU May 17, 1980-1993
+Yuri Kochiyama, New York (Imprisoned as a child concentration camps, activist for human rig in U.S. long-time rights political prisoners)

+Pilar Noriega, Mexico City (Human rights attorney)

+Francesc Arnau, Barcelona

+(Attorney of the Catalan-Spain Bar)

+Phil Farnham, New York (International Emergency Committee to Defend the Life of Abimael Guzman)

+Michael Harrington, Liverpool (London IEC and translator)

+further information on International Emergency Committee The function of the second sec

+Comite' Sol Perou B.P 24 94371 Sucy en Brie cedex, France Telex (33) (1) 49 82.60.96

+STATEMENT OF THE COMMITTEE IN SUPPORT OF THE REVOLUTION IN PERU

+May 17, 1980-1993

-PRINCIPLES OF UNITY The People's War raging in Peru is extremely important for oppressed people the world over.
+PRINCIPLES OF UNITY

+The People's War raging in Peru is extremely important for oppressed people the world over.
 This revolution, led by the Communist Party of Peru, is bringing into being a radically new society.
 The dispossessed of Peru are rising up bold and defiant to seize political power and break the chains of imperialist domination.
-In the fiery furnace of People's War, every aspect of the old social order is being challenged, from the exploitation and the oppression of women.
+In the fiery furnace of People's War, every aspect of the old social order is being challenged, from the exploitation and the oppression of workers and peasants, to racism and the oppression of women.
 We the Committee to Support the Revolution oppression or women.
 We the Committee to Support the Revolution in Peru (CSRP) are inspired by this revolution and recognize our responsibility to build political support for it.

-We will build CSRP chapters across the country that will contribute politically and financially to building a national organization that develops literature and other written materials, prepares spokespeople, and draws up plans with a national perspective to accomplish the following objectives. - Develop political support for and popularize the People's War in Peru, led by the Communist Party of Peru. - 2.
-Distribute and popularize the writings of the Communist Party of Peru and other materials that help people understand what this revolution is all about; and oppose and expose the lies and slanders about the revolution. - 3.
-Expose and organize broad opposition to the repression and terror carried out against the revolution and the Peruvian people. - 4.
-Expose and organize massive opposition to foreign intervention in Peru, mainly and especially of the United States while opposing U.S. aggression and intervention anywhere in Latin America.
-C.S.P.P 3008 Broadway #159 Queens, NY 11106 there are more than 100 people locked up in U. prisons because of their political actions or belie
+We will build CSRP chapters across the country that will contribute politically and financially to building a national organization that develops literature and other written materials, prepares spokespeople, and draws up plans with a national perspective to accomplish the following objectives.

+1. Develop political support for and popularize the People's War in Peru, led by the Communist Party of Peru.

+2. Distribute and popularize the writings of the Communist Party of Peru and other materials that help people understand what this revolution is all about; and oppose and expose the lies and slanders about the revolution.

+3. Expose and organize broad opposition to the repression and terror carried out against the revolution and the Peruvian people.

+4. Expose and organize massive opposition to foreign intervention in Peru, mainly and especially of the United States while opposing U.S. aggression and intervention anywhere in Latin America.

+C.S.P.P 3008 Broadway #159 Queens, NY 11106

+there are more than 100 people locked up in U. prisons because of their political actions or belie by Shepard McDaniel